StormGeo has grown to become a global company with nearly 400 people in 22 offices in 16 countries.

 The following year the Houston-based ImpactWeather Inc. became a part of StormGeo.
 ImpactWeather is a leading provider of offshore and onshore weather monitoring, forecasting and alerting.

 In 2014, StormGeo acquired Applied Weather Technology, Inc. (AWT), headquartered in Silicon Valley, California.
-AWT is the world leading provider and weather and route forecasting for the shipping industry with offices in North America, Europe and Asia.
+AWT is the world leading provider of weather and route forecasting for the shipping industry with offices in North America, Europe and Asia.
 Their services complement the offshore services of the group, making StormGeo a full-service supplier providing decision support to weather sensitive operations.

 Our core mission has always remained the same: forecasting the consequences of weather on your business.
 How much energy will the precipitation produce?
 How will the oil rig respond to the state of the sea in tomorrow’s forecast?
 What is the optimal route for a vessel in terms of safety, time, fuel consumption and emissions?
 Where is the best place to put a wind farm and an individual turbine?
 Every one of us at StormGeo is thrilled to be asked and have the tools to answer these questions.
 It is our profound honor, and an intrinsic part of our heritage to support our customers with timely weather information and forecasts to improve their business decisions.